swaptacular/swpt_accounts/protocol.rst

 Overview
 ========

-This protocol is centered around two types of objects: *debtors* and *creditors*.
+This protocol is centered around two types of actors: *debtors* and *creditors*.
 A debtor is a person or an organization that manages a digital currency.
 A creditor is a person or an organization that owns tokens in one or more debtors' digital currencies.
 The relationship is